loneyeti/snowscribe/memory-bank/progress.md

     - `CreateSceneModal` callable from outline view.
     - **Outline Section - Synopsis View**: Implemented display and editing of project log line and one-page synopsis using `ProjectSynopsisEditor`.
 Added basic display of character names/nicknames in `CharacterCardQuickViewList` with loading state.
     - **AI-Assisted One-Page Synopsis Generation**: Implemented AI assistance for generating one-page synopses based on project context (title, genre, log line, scene descriptions).
+- **Scene Tag System (Two-Tiered, 2025-05-25)**:
+  - Scenes now have a `primary_category` (ENUM) and can be assigned multiple global tags (via join table).
+  - Backend types, Zod schemas, API routes, and data layer updated to support the new model.
+  - UI components allow selection and display of primary category and tags.
+  - Tag management is separated from direct scene updates for data integrity.
 - **AI Integration (Foundational)**:
   - `snowgander` integrated in `lib/data/chat.ts`.
   - `AISidePanel.tsx` and `AIToolButton.tsx` for triggering AI tools based on `tool_model` config.